Open-Probe/Open-Probe/README.md

 - **Code Execution Tool**: Executes Python code in a local REPL to compute answers.
 - **Multi-Model Support**: Natively supports Google Gemini and any OpenAI-compatible models via providers like Lambda.
 - **Evaluation Framework**: Built-in system for testing search quality.
-- **CLI Interface**: A command-line tool for direct interaction with the search agent.

 ### Core Components